It’s vital to talk about motivation in the debate about ‘Eternal Submission of the Son’ (ESS Part 1)

 And that is NOT what is being given to victims of abuse at the moment.

 Coming up tomorrow: The ceiling came down, so it’s time to inspect the whole building.
-(ERAS Part 2)
+(ESS Part 2)

 Quick guides to the debate:

 Gender and the Trinity: From Proxy War to Civil War